-Although not considered true lilies, the calla lily is an extraordinary flower.
+Although not considered true lilies, the calla lily (Zantedeschia sp.) is an extraordinary flower.
 This beautiful plant, available in a multitude of colors, grows from rhizomes and is ideal for use in beds and borders.
 You can also grow calla lilies in containers, either outdoors or in a sunny window as houseplants.
 Here are a few tips on growing calla lilies that will make them sparkle in your yard.

 Tips on Growing Calla Lilies